heydarbadirli/hbcraft-contracts/README.md

-# ERC20 Staking V1.0 by HB Craft
+# ERC20 Staking v1.0 by HB Craft

 ## Overview
 The contract allows the launching of a staking program and the creation of an unlimited number of staking pools inside the program, which can be either locked or flexible.
-All pools operate using a designated ERC20 token assigned during program deployment inside the constructor function.
+All pools use the designated ERC20 token assigned during program deployment inside the constructor function.

 ## Supported Currencies
 The contract was initially written for RMV token staking.
 However, it supports various ERC20 tokens with 18 decimals.
 Non-ERC20 tokens are not supported.
-Users stake earn interest in the token they have staked in.
+Users earn interest in the token they have staked in.

 ## Features
 - **Access Control:** The contract differentiates between various access levels: users (0), admins (1), and the contract owner (2), ensuring appropriate permissions and functionalities are assigned according to roles.